 My training is in a Humanistic and Integrative model of counselling.
 Humanistic means that I focus on you as a whole, taking into account all of your needs.
 Integrative means that I use techniques and tools from different counselling and therapy approaches to tailor a method that works for you.
-Overall my approach is relational and by forming a trusting and non-judgmental relationship we can work together to enhance your self-awareness and self-acceptance.
+Overall my approach is relational and by forming a trusting and non-judgmental relationship we can work together to enhance your self-awareness, self-acceptance and self-compassion.

 Counselling is not about me being the expert and telling you what you need to do to change your life.
 You are the expert on you and I will need to get to know all about what makes you tick and what your struggles are.
 We will journey together exploring your family culture, the experiences that have shaped you, your relationships and where you are in your life now.